-Garden housing is an emerging case in which a customer buys a house from a PT.
-Nusuno Karya, namely Violet Garden housing, uses 2 (two) kinds of payments: cash with developers/developers and KPR with Bank BRI and BTN.
-However, some house certificates have not been issued, and the certificates are not owned by the bank that is the mortgage holder.
+However, some house certificates have yet to be issued, and the certificates are not owned by the bank that is the mortgage holder.
 Maybank came to meet the residents of Violet Garden Housing with a certificate stating that PT had pledged the certificate of the Violet Garden Housing house its loan funds.
 Nusuno Karya and PT.
 Nusuno Karya cannot make payment.
 The author did not talk about default because the Developer gave a certificate that was supposed to be given to the bank that guaranteed each consumer's mortgage so that the consumer could get the certificate when the mortgage was paid off.
 Instead, the Developer gave the certificate to the bank.
-If the behaviour involves not showing the certificate to a customer who has paid in full, it is acceptable to call it the default.
+If the behavior involves not showing the certificate to a customer who has paid in full, it is acceptable to call it the default.
 However, if the deed does not hand over the certificate to the party supposed to receive it as collateral, it is illegal and can be prosecuted as fraud and embezzlement.
 Indeed, as Satrio argues, discussing lawlessness makes no sense if we do not see it in the context of a constant fight in law, that is, a tug of war between the two poles of the law, that is, the individual and society.
 This tug of war sometimes takes the form of a conflict between fairness and legal certainty or subjective rights and objective law.